-B. Professional Portfolio - Due November 4, 2005 (Week 12) [but students are encouraged to complete this assignment in advance of this due date]; 30% of total grade
+B. Professional Portfolio - Due Wednesday, April 6, 2006 (Week 12) [but students are encouraged to complete this assignment in advance of this due date]; 40% of total grade.

-This is an informal yet practical exercise.
+This is a formal yet practical exercise.

-RNABC Standard 6 is Self-Regulation (RNABC, 2003).
+CRNBC Standard 6 is Self-Regulation (CRNBC, 2005).
 You will initiate the process of self-regulation by assembling a Professional Portfolio.
 You will recognize, organize, and showcase vital pieces of your personal, academic, and career development.
 You will hopefully maintain this portfolio over the span of your education and future career.
 The portfolio will provide you with a place to gather evidence that you have met a wide range of standards for both education and practice.
 This ability is becoming very important with the widespread need for nurse competency assessment, the continued need for lifelong learning, and the development and maintenance of employability skills.

 The Professional Portfolio provides evidence of a professional's capabilities and knowledge to potential employers and professional peers.
 It will be a record of goals, growth and achievement, and professional attributes developed over time.
 For nurses, a Professional Portfolio is a thoughtfully organized collection of facts and artifacts that illustrate professional status and expertise, subject matter knowledge, knowledge of learning and health-related processes, and professional and personal attributes that contribute to nursing.
-Over time the Professional Portfolio will provide evidence of continued competence to practice.
+Over time, the Professional Portfolio will provide evidence of continued competence to practice.

-Students are to purchase a 3-inch, 3-ring binder and a set of at least 12 tabs.
-Inside front cover is the list of RNABC Standards.
+Students are to purchase a 3-inch, 3-ring binder and a set of at least 12 tabs to keep at home.
+Assignment is to be submitted in a duo-tang binder.
+Inside front cover is the list of CRNBC Standards.